 However, here we must differentiate.
 The recapitulations could serve both to bridge secondary divisions and to create original connections which did not previously exist.
 These two possibilities are not even mutually exclusive.
 For today's narrative complex, it is not absolutely necessary that the beginning was, so to speak, an Enneateuch torso.
 That this was so is in fact highly improbable.
 To this extent, the recent theories are not from the outset unjustified; they merely exaggerate the state of affairs.
 Even Noth's hypothesis did not presuppose one single major composition but two: the Tetrateuch, Genesis to Numbers, on the one hand, and the Deuteronomistic History, Deuteronomy to Kings, on the other.
-Here it was assumed that in the book of Deuteronomy the in Die deuteronomistischen Geschichtswerke: Redaktions- und religionsgeschichtliche Perspektiven zur "Deuteronomismus"-Diskussion in Tora und Vorderen Propheten (ed.
-M. Witte et al.; BZAW 365; Berlin: de Gruyter, 2006), 103-23, esp.
-107.
+Here it was assumed that in the book of Deuteronomy the two works were dovetailed, since the death of Moses in Deut 34 was still assigned to the narrative in the Tetrateuch.
+In this way the term "Pentateuch" also retained its justification.